 - Nottingham Support Group for Carers of Children with Eczema – www.nottinghameczema.org.uk

 Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child and favourite allergy friendly recipes, we also manufacturer and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers and children.
 We now stock sizes from 0-adult years in a range of colours.
-Visit our main website for more information.
+Visit our webshop for more information.